 Benefits of CFZs in Belize: Duty exemptions available to investors in a CFZ on: (a) merchandize, articles or other goods entering a CFZ for commercial purpose. (b) fuel and goods including building materials, furniture, equipment, supplies and parts required for the proper functioning of the CFZ business.
 Exemption from income tax, capital tax, gains tax or any new corporate tax levied by the Government of Belize during the first 10 years of operation.
 Exemption from such tax for the first 25 years of operation on dividends paid by a CFZ business.
 Imports or exports by a CFZ business do not require an import or export license.
 No restrictions on the sale of foreign currency or transfer of foreign exchange in a CFZ.
 No Government charges and taxes imposed on the use of foreign currency in a CFZ.
 CFZ businesses are allowed to open an account in any currency with any registered bank.
 Income tax deductions on the chargeable income of every developer and CFZ business after the first 10 years of operation.
 CFZ businesses incurring a net loss over the 10 year tax holiday may deduct the loss against profits in the 3 years following the tax holiday period.

-Advisory for those contemplating business in Belize: While it offers good investment opportunities, businesspersons would be well advised to seek independent information before contemplating any investment.
+While it offers good investment opportunities, businesspersons would be well advised to seek independent information before contemplating any investment.
 A good place to start would be with your country’s foreign affairs department, embassy or consulate.
 Belize is a developing country and questions on legal certainty and political interference are concerns.
 The government in 2010 expropriated the country’s largest telecommunications company from its British and U.S. owners, and more recently passed into law measures to prevent investors from having recourse to international arbitration.
 The Belize Bar Association in 2014 passed a resolution questioning the appointment process of judges to the Belize Supreme Court.

 Opportunities For Export Investments

-Belize isn’t only a vacation paradise for scuba divers, eco-tourists, nature lovers, and Mayaphiles.
+Belize isn’t only a vacation paradise for scuba divers, eco-tourists, and nature lovers.
 A politically and financially stable English-speaking democracy, it offers exciting business opportunities for the investor, the would-be expatriate and those seeking the shelter of an off-shore business corporation or trust.

 In a world that pays a premium for niche products that are natural, organic or have a fair trade relationship, this country makes an ideal target for investors.
-Growing demand for the Made In Belize brand includes fair trade sugar, honey, cocoa, orange and other citrus juices, pepper sauces and condiments.
+Growing demand for the Made In Belize brand includes Fair Trade sugar, honey, cocoa, orange and other citrus juices, pepper sauces and condiments.
 The government officially encourages investments in the following key sectors: agriculture, furniture manufacturing, agro processing, call centers and tourism.
 The government run Belize Trade and Investment Development Service, BELTRAIDE can be a starting point to obtaining assistance on navigating the various rules and permits required to invest in Belize: